OT-Theo/O-GARCH-MODEL/README.md

 - The first two PCA components captured the majority of systemic return variance.
 - GARCH(1,1) models revealed strong persistence and evident volatility clustering.
 - Covariance matrix reconstruction visualized changing correlations across time.
-- Portfolio volatility fluctuated across weighting schemes—highlighting the importance of allocation mechanics.
+- Portfolio volatility fluctuated across weighting schemes, highlighting the importance of allocation mechanics.
 - Strategic analysis suggested varying contribution of sectoral assets to total volatility risk.

 ---

 ## 💼 Risk Management Implications
 Through orthogonal decomposition and conditional variance modeling, this project demonstrates how volatility shifts across components can reshape portfolio risk.
-The findings suggest that optimized allocations—guided by risk factor insights—can enhance resilience in volatile market regimes, particularly in emerging economies like South Africa.
+The findings suggest that optimized allocations guided by insights into risk factors can enhance resilience in volatile market regimes, particularly in emerging economies such as South Africa.

 ---